Wall Sconce Suits Farmhouse Style Kitchen

 “I contacted your customer service department and they were so helpful in explaining the finishes,” Leisa explains.
 “I was pressed for time so I ordered the Textured Black finish hoping it would be a good match with my matte black faucet, and they are perfect together.”
 The fixtures complement the black granite countertops and the wheat-stained maple cabinets.

 The Fargo Wall Sconce is hand spun from commercial grade materials and is American made in our Florida manufacturing facility.
-Twenty different finish colors, ranging from traditional Black, White and Galvanized to more vibrant colors like Orange, Magenta, and Royal Blue are available for this stylish wall light.
+More than two dozen different finish colors, ranging from traditional Black, White and Galvanized to more vibrant colors like Orange, Magenta, and Royal Blue are available for this stylish wall light.

 In addition to the paddle switch that Leisa chose, the Fargo can also be customized with a turn key switch.